toddhodes/mailgun-copy-template/README.md

 ## mailgun-copy-template

-copy a mailgun email template from one name to another within an account
+Copy a Mailgun email template from one name to another within an account.

+Supports listing available template versions and copying a specific version.

 ### Usage:
  - Install python dependencies